brunonevado/calcD_from_fas/README.md

     -allsites: if 1, will use all sites from all files. if 0, will use only first abba/baba site from each fasta file.
     -strict: if 1, will stop with an error if a species is missing in any fasta file.
 If 0, will skip that file.

-Output: text file (to -outfile) with number of abba and babba sites, D-statistic, and Z-score.
+Output: text file (to -outfile) with number of abba and baba sites, D-statistic, and Z-score.

 Notes:
     Positions with unknown bases are ignored.